Leah Remini Slams Beck’s Scientology Denial as ‘Pussy Move’

 It’s not the first time the 49-year-old Beck (who took his mother’s last name, Hansen) has disavowed Scientology—or parried questions about his creed.

 As early as May 2001, Beck denied being an adherent to science-fiction scribe L. Ron Hubbard’s sketchy religion.
 That month, the New York Post reported that “Beck’s closeness to the church has cost him a few band members,” including Joey Waronker and Smokey Hormel, who quit because “they were alienated” after the musician converted.
-“Beck was drawn into the religion by his father, David Campbell—a Scientologist for the past 10 years—and his bass player, Justin Meldal-Johnson [sic],” the Post noted.
-(Meldal-Johnsen is listed on The Underground Bunker as a Scientologist, and Nine Inch Nails songwriter-producer Trent Reznor even addressed Meldal-Johnsen’s faith in an interview, saying the bassist asked him if his belief in Scientology would impact keeping him in the band.
+“Beck was drawn into the religion by his father, David Campbell—a Scientologist for the past 10 years—and his bass player, Justin Meldal-Johnson [sic],” the Post noted then.
+(Meldal-Johnsen is listed on The Underground Bunker as a Scientologist, and Nine Inch Nails songwriter-producer Trent Reznor even addressed Meldal-Johnsen’s faith in an interview, saying the bassist asked him if his belief in Scientology would affect keeping him in the band.
 Reznor assured him it wouldn’t.)

 But in 2004, Beck married Marissa Ribisi, who along with her twin brother, actor Giovanni Ribisi, is a second-generation Scientologist.
 (In a 2014 interview on Marc Maron’s WTF podcast, Giovanni dismissed the notion of aliens in the church, saying, “I have never ever heard of aliens in Scientology, and I’ve been a Scientologist all my life.”)